1967 Kennedy Half Dollar Value (2026 Guide): Errors List & No Mint Mark Worth

 Key Features Of The 1967 Half Dollar

 The 1967 Kennedy Half Dollar showcases distinctive design elements that reflect both artistic excellence and historical significance.
-These features help collectors identify authentic specimens and appreciate the coin’s craftsmanship.
+Understanding these features helps collectors identify authentic specimens and spot potential errors more easily.

 The Obverse Of The 1967 Half Dollar